 Postholing mud, nor the unquestionable

-God in the flaxen hair of a great
+God in the wiry hair of a great

 Sleeping girl in the breeze,